zkutasi/homelab/monitoring/alloy/README.md

 # Alloy

-[Official Site](https://grafana.com/docs/alloy/latest/).
-A metrics and logs collector agent, highly configurable and versatile.
+[Alloy](https://grafana.com/docs/alloy/latest/) is a unified metrics and logs (plus more) collector agent, highly configurable and versatile.

 ## The setup